Episode I · The God Who Comes Down

 The Garden of Eden is the first temple and every later dwelling-place theme echoes and completes it.

-2. 2 Chapter 6 — The Shekinah — Presence Departing and Returning
+2. 02 The Shekinah 25 min Presence Departing and Returning

 The manifest presence of God departs because of sin and returns by descent, from tabernacle to Christ to Pentecost to the New Jerusalem.